astorDev/Astor.Logging/docs/json-logs.md

 Spinning up a logger is a surprisingly twisted process in .NET.
 In fact, it's twisted so much, that the most simple way to do it is by elaborating `Microsoft.Extensions.DependencyInjection`.
 Here's what the most basic code looks like:

-> Console log provider seems to ship with some sort of delay, so for logs to actually appear we will wait for 100 milliseconds before exiting.
+> The console log provider seems to ship with some sort of delay, so for logs to actually appear we will wait for 100 milliseconds before exiting.

 ```csharp
 using Microsoft.Extensions.DependencyInjection;